mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-24"></a>
 [Back to top](#top)
 ## FL-24 -- Rep. Frederica Wilson (D)
+### Committees
+Frederica Wilson is the #6 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016